 - Save Our Team: The Ladybugs have fallen on hard times, with only one player from their winning season still on the team.

-- Wholesome Crossdresser: Matt only poses as a girl so that he can play soccer and help Chester get a promotion.
+- Wholesome Crossdresser: Matt only poses as a girl so that he can play soccer and help Chester get a promotion (as well as get to know Kimberly).

 - You Are Better Than You Think You Are: Chester delivers this kind of speech to poor, nervous Penny Pester.